-In the event that you must miss or anticipate missing at least 2 consecutive classes because of an extenuating circumstance, notify me and the Dean of Students immediately.
+In the event that you must miss or anticipate missing at least 3 consecutive classes because of an extenuating circumstance, notify me and the Dean of Students immediately.
 Upon receipt of notification from the Dean of Students and your return to campus, it is your responsibility to contact me and we will discuss any adjustments to your course grade calculation.
 Reminder: read the email etiquette section for when you should/should not contact your professor.

-Electronic Device Policy: Students may not use laptops, tablets, phones, or similar devices during the lecture, except when doing polls or when I specifically permit it.
-First, it disrupts your classmates.
-Second, it interferes with your learning (see http://www.newyorker.com/tech/elements/the-case-for-banning-laptops-in-the-classroom).
+Laptop/Cell-Phone Policy: You should refrain from reading the paper, browsing the web, texting, playing games, etc. during class time.
 The first time you violate the restriction, you will be warned.
-For each subsequent time a 5%-point penalty will be applied to your final Poll Everywhere grade.
-If you are expecting an important phone call (job interview, family illness, etc.), please notify me before class then sit in the back of the room near the exit.
+The second time you will lose all Poll Everywhere points for the day.
+If you are expecting an important phone call (job interview, family illness, etc.), please notify me before class then sit in the back of the class near the exit.

-Academic Integrity: All students are expected to adhere to the Honor Code ($\underline{\text{http://instrument.unc.edu}}$).
+Academic Integrity: All students are expected to adhere to the Honor Code (http://instrument.unc.edu).
 Any violation will result in an F for the course, and other sanctions may apply.